 MX (Mail exchanger) record is a type of resource record in the domain name system that specifies which mail servers are responsible for receiving emails for the domain.
-You can read more about it at http://en.wikipedia.org/wiki/MX_record
+You can read more about it at MX record (Wikipedia).

 However at times some clients want to host their email elsewhere.
 For this reason they will need to change the MX record so that emails can go that particular server.
-To change the MX, you can click on MX Entry in Mail section of cPanel.
-For some reason cPanel calls it MX Entry instead of MX Record.
+To change the MX, you can click on Zone Editor under Domains:

 Priority in MX Record

-Once you select the domain, you will be presented with the current MX configuration of the domain.
+Once you select the domain on the next screen, you will be presented with the current MX configuration of the domain.
 For example in this screen shot here we see that domain is configured to receive email on Local server.
 It is currently using “Automatically Detect Configuration” option to come up with that.